akusei/pushover-bash/README.md

 Send a simple "This is a test" message to all devices using the stored configuration in either **/etc/default/pushover-config** or **$HOME/.pushover/pushover-config**

 ```
-pushover.sh -m "This is a test"
+pushover.sh "This is a test"
 ```

 Send a simple "This is a test" message to all devices using the specified API token and user key